Maruf-Kabir-Refat3666/Crop-Prediction-Project/README.md

 # Crop-Prediction-Project
-Crop Prediction based on Weather and soil
+Crop Prediction based on Weather and Soil Using Machine Learning Techniques